Springfield Township, Union County, New Jersey: Education

 Jonathan Dayton High School with 659 students in grades 9-12.

-Adjacent to Florence M. Gaudineer Middle School is Saint James the Apostle School, a Catholic school serving students in pre-kindergarten through eighth grades with an enrollment of 148 students, operating under the auspices of the Roman Catholic Archdiocese of Newark.
+Adjacent to Florence M. Gaudineer Middle School was Saint James the Apostle School, a Catholic school opened in 1952 that served students in pre-kindergarten through eighth grades until it closed in 2020.
+An adaptive reuse of the building for the Winston School, a specialized school for students with learning disabilities, was approved in August 2025.